inesp/inesp.github.io/_posts/2025-04-17-how-to-make-code-self-document-itself.md

 tags: ["Self-Documenting Code"]
 ---

-**How much documentation, dev-documentation does you app have?** Presumably less than it should have.
+**How much documentation, dev-documentation does your app have?** Presumably less than it should have.
 At least according to new hires.

 **How much documentation do your new devs actually read?** Presumably less than they should.
 At least according to old hires.